 Gary Magnant, MS CEO, Triple Sharp Venture Enginering LLC

-Patricia M. Meservey, PHD RN, President, Salem State University
+Patricia M. Meservey, PHD RN, former President, Salem State University

 Tom Ollila Integrated Resource Engineer, Reading Municipal Light Department

 Brock C. Reeve, MBA Executive Director, Harvard Stem Cell Institute

 Grannum R. Sant MD Urologist, formerly Head of Global Medical Affairs and Rare Diseases, Genzyme